Mohamadmourad/Movies-sentiment-analysis/README.md

 Features

-+Web Scraping: Efficiently scrape IMDb movie reviews using Python.
+* Web Scraping: Efficiently scrape IMDb movie reviews using Python.
-+Sentiment Analysis: Analyze the sentiments of reviews using the VADER SentimentIntensityAnalyzer.
+* Sentiment Analysis: Analyze the sentiments of reviews using the VADER SentimentIntensityAnalyzer.
-+Backend Integration: Use Node.js and Express to manage data flow between Python scripts and the React frontend.
+* Backend Integration: Use Node.js and Express to manage data flow between Python scripts and the React frontend.
-+Frontend Interface: Interactive and dynamic React interface to display sentiment analysis results.
+* Frontend Interface: Interactive and dynamic React interface to display sentiment analysis results.

 Technologies Used
-+Python: BeautifulSoup, Requests, VADER SentimentIntensityAnalyzer +Node.js
+* Python: BeautifulSoup, Requests, VADER SentimentIntensityAnalyzer
-+Express.js
-+React
+* Node.js
+* Express.js
+* React